 Compelling content is and will continue to take center stage in 2021.
 Today’s consumers tend to explore new brands and won’t hesitate to switch if they found a better one to trust.
 Therefore, the best thing you can do is to keep them engaged with valuable and relevant content pieces.

 When it comes to a strong content plan, the cosmetics brand Lush surely knows how to make the best of it.
 Lush puts their customer’s product snaps right in front and center on Instagram as a peer-to-peer recommendation for potential shoppers.
-By doing this, they inspire more customers to share their pics and create a viral marketing effect.
+Doing this inspires more customers to share their pics and create a viral marketing effect.

 Advanced technology continues to reshape the retail industry